-From steaming bowls of Indian-influenced curry laksa to Chinese-inspired bah kut teh, the cuisine of Malaysia reflects its multicultural heritage.
+From steaming bowls of Indian-influenced curry laksa to Chinese-inspired bah kut teh, Malaysian cuisine reflects its multicultural heritage.

 Malaysian food reflects both the country’s multicultural heritage and distinct local ingredients.
 It’s the world’s ultimate fusion cuisine – not just east meets west but north meets south.
 Chinese, India, Sumatran and Thai influences fuse into Malaysian cooking.
 So, what dish best defines Malaysia?